 Rice County Housing and Redevelopment Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
 As of August 13th, 2022, Rice County Housing and Redevelopment Authority has 2 waiting lists that are open now or opening soon.

-Rice County Housing and Redevelopment Authority serves Rice County.
+Rice County Housing and Redevelopment Authority offers Section 8 Housing rental assistance in Rice County.

 |Rice County, Minnesota Mainstream Housing Choice Voucher||Open Until Further Notice|